danielbachhuber/WinerLinks/readme.txt

 == Changelog ==

 = 0.3 =
+* Modify the WinerLink character by adding a 'winerlink_character' filter

 = 0.2.1 =
 * Bug fix: Option for whether WinerLinks appear on posts and/or pages works properly